The PERFECT Nagasaki 1 Day Itinerary From Nagasaki Cruise Port

 From the moment you step off of the cruise ship in Nagasaki port, you'll find life.
 You'll stumble upon local men playing a chess-like game in courtyards, or women walking hand in hand with their children.

-This itinerary (if you can call a meandering stroll an itinerary) also focuses heavily in on the Shinchi Chinatown and Hamamachi Shopping Street areas.
+This itinerary (if you can call a meandering stroll an itinerary) focuses heavily in on the Shinchi Chinatown and Hamamachi Shopping Street areas.
 You'll find shopping and dining, and just enough to satisfy your curiosity about the city before returning back to the ship.

 All you need to do is plug in Shinchi Chinatown to your phone map and generally meander towards that direction.